Skip to Content

 Your insulin-to-carbohydrate ratio may change over time.
 In

-some people it will differ from one meal to another.
+some people it will change from one meal to the next.
 You might take 1 unit of

-insulin for every 10 grams of carbohydrate for lunch but take 1 unit for every
+insulin for every 10 grams of carbs for lunch but take 1 unit for every

-By keeping track of what you eat and testing your blood
+When you keep track of what you eat and you test your blood

-sugar after meals and exercise, you can learn to estimate the effect of
+sugar after meals and exercise, you can figure out what effect

-protein, fat, fiber, and exercise on the amount of insulin you need.
+protein, fat, fiber, and exercise have on the amount of insulin you need.